terminusdb/technical-blogs/blogs/terminusdb-10.1.0-the-mule.md

   along with the changes they refer to.

-* We structure our units as *objects* (with a natural JSON representation) with links (somewhat analogous to web-pages), but we store and can query everything as a graph.
+* We structure our units as *objects* (with a natural JSON representation) with links (somewhat analogous to webpages), but we store and can query everything as a graph.

 * Distributed transactions are "slow", and we manage them in a fashion